Rockville, Minnesota

 Rockville is a city in Stearns County, Minnesota, United States.
 The population was 2,448 as of the 2010 census.
 It is part of the St. Cloud Metropolitan Statistical Area.

 History

+According to the local oral tradition, a village of the Dakota people was once located to the north of the lake.

+The parish cemetery in nearby Jacobs Prairie, Minnesota includes the grave of early Rockville pioneer Michael Hanson, Sr. Hanson was already an elderly immigrant when he arrived as a homesteader with his sons and many of his grandchildren from the Luxembourgish-speaking but Prussian-ruled village of Obersgegen.
+Hanson was old enough, in fact, to have been a combat veteran of the French Imperial Army who had lost a leg to enemy fire during the Napoleonic Wars.
+As stipulated in his last request, Hanson lies buried in St. James Cemetery next to his close friend, pioneer settler, and fellow Napoleonic Wars veteran, Herr Pieck.

 Rockville was platted in 1856, and named for granite rock formations on nearby streams.
 A post office has been in operation at Rockville since 1857.
 Levi Gaylord was selected as the first Postmaster.
 The Government selected Newton Smith on June 6, 1861.
 In Rockville the Clark and McCormack Quarry and House, consisting of a quarry established in 1907 and a house built in 1924, is listed on the National Register of Historic Places.

 On June 1, 2002, the city of Pleasant Lake and Rockville Township were merged into the city of Rockville.

 Geography

 According to the United States Census Bureau, the city has a total area of 30.17 sqmi; 28.42 sqmi is land and 1.75 sqmi is water.

 Rockville, including the former Rockville Township, is located in Township 123 North of the Arkansas Base Line and Range 29 West of the Fifth Principal Meridian.